 All entering and returning students receiving Title IV financial aid are subject to the Title IV Return of Funds Policy.
-A copy of the policy is mailed to each student with the financial aid award letter.
+A copy of the policy is available here.
 Copies of the policies and additional information concerning the policies are available in the Financial Aid Office, Bland Hall, Room 221.
 Information about financial aid at WCC is available via the college's website.